stevepolitodesign/rails-api-key-authentication/README.md

-In this tutorial we'll build a full featured API in Rails with authentication and the ability to monitor requests.
+In this tutorial we'll build a full featured API in Rails with authentication and the ability to monitor usage.
+Below is what we'll cover.

+- Encrypting API keys.
+- Building a form to view and rotate the API key.
+- Versioning our API.
+- Returning the correct HTTP status code.
+- Authorizing requests.
+- Handling missing records.
+- Monitoring API usage.

 ![A form allowing users to view and rotate their private API key](public/images/original/form.png) _A form allowing users to view and rotate their private API key_